SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/2021-legal-tech-small-firms-assignments.md

 * Read:  Design Practices: [Nothing about Us without Us.](https://design-justice.pubpub.org/pub/cfohnud7) (2020).
 In Design Justice (1st ed.).
 Retrieved from https://design-justice.pubpub.org/pub/cfohnud7, [perma.cc](https://perma.cc/5MME-R547)
 * Read chapter 1 of [Law by Design](https://www.lawbydesign.co/legal-design/), by Margaret Hagan, [Perma.cc](https://perma.cc/PEF8-6Z8Y)
+* Come prepared with questions for guest Nicole Bradick, CEO of Theory and Principle

 :::info Milestone
 Your form should be a package in your Docassemble playground.
 You should be able to start editing question text and adding refinements.